LLNL/PnMPI/README.md

   implemented submodules is included in the comm directory as a separate README.

+* **counter**
+  This PnMPI specific module counts the MPI call invocations.
+Add the module at the top of your config file to count how often each rank invoked which MPI call or in front of a specific module to count how often invocations reached this module.

 Note: All modules should be compiled with mpicc or equivalent (which includes the MPI header files) and should be linked without linking to the MPI library (to avoid MPI routines